sammi-turner/Dotfiles/README.md

 # .config/nvim

-Uses vim-plug and a dracula theme by default.
+Uses vim-plug and the dracula theme by default.

 # .config/vifm